sinisterchipmunk/sinisterchipmunk.github.com/README.md

 [![screenshot](https://github.com/sinisterchipmunk/jax-dungeon/raw/master/public/screenshot.png)](https://github.com/sinisterchipmunk/jax-dungeon/blob/master/public/screenshot.png)

+## Jax!

-A demo developed using the Jax WebGL framework (http://github.com/sinisterchipmunk/jax).
+This is a demo developed using the Jax WebGL framework (http://github.com/sinisterchipmunk/jax).
 The core of the demo took about an hour to write; it took me more time to debug the arched ceilings.
 A simple cube-shaped dungeon would have been much easier, but wouldn't have come out looking nearly as nice.

 ## Features

 This demo showcases the following Jax features:

   * texturing
   * normal (bump) mapping
   * multiple light sources